-In response to this situation, digital technologies are providing a raft of new ways to help people with physical and mental differences to experience public spaces, both indoors and outdoors.
+In response to this situation, digital technologies are providing a raft of new ways to help people with physical and mental disabilities to experience public spaces, both indoors and outdoors.

 Calvium is currently in the process of developing its own wayfinding solution called NavSta— a digital wayfinding app to help those with invisible impairments navigate railway stations, confidently and independently.
 Before I talk about NavSta though, let’s look at some other types of accessibility tools and initiatives out there.